 Most people think that grief is something that they’ll deal with when someone they love dies.
 In truth, the process of grieving begins at the moment you realize you of a loved one has cancer.
 This is a huge shift in your life when the story you pictured for yourself changes.
 The outcome may not look anything like you’d hoped or imagined.

 “Life will never be the same.
-You can never go back to that day before the clinic visit when you learned you had cancer.” -Melissa Turgeon, child life specialist with the Angel Foundation.
+You can never go back to that day before the clinic visit when you learned you had cancer.” -Melissa Turgeon, child life specialist

 - A very active and involved parent can suddenly become ill and need to sit on the sidelines.